dominikschopper/presentation_security-automation/README.md

 # security automation - a presentation

-cloned from reveal.js nd added my content
+cloned from reveal.js and added my content